pishangujeniya/instagram-helper/README.md

 - Open that Special Chrome Browser using that shortcut.
 - Open [Instagram.com](https://instagram.com)
 - Press `F12` (Developer Tools) or `Ctrl+Shift+I`

+### ⁉ How to delete/unsend all messages? 📃📷🎥
+- Follow the initial steps
 - Open any chat and then see the link should be such as (https://www.instagram.com/direct/t/xxxx)
 - Note and copy the last long numerical digits from link to some notepad.
 - Those digits is your chat thread Id.